Magazine

 Visit to microfinance projects and school support

-11 days Nepal: Visiting 15 microfinance projects, 6 social classes and 2 NGOs - an intensive and exciting journey to the country where KETAAKETI has its origins.
+11 days Nepal: Visiting 15 seed funding projects, 6 social classes and 2 NGOs - an intensive and exciting journey to the country where KETAAKETI has its origins.

 Smart investments

-Apasara Tamang received €100 interest-free microfinancing with passing on and now runs a small restaurant thanks to smart investments.
-She leads the village's microfinance groups, already in the “4th generation” of passing on.
+Apasara Tamang received €100 interest-free seed funding - to be passed on- and now runs a small restaurant thanks to smart investments.
+She leads the village's seed funding groups, already in the “4th generation”.

 From the sales table to the market stall